At Nottinghamshire Torch SCITT we pride ourselves on ensuring all our trainee teachers have an exceptional training experience.

 We have worked together closely to develop a high quality programme based on experience, excellent Quality Assurance and a commitment to a high level of support for trainees.
 We do not just train people to teach…we create the next generation of outstanding school practitioners and leaders.
 We offer over 40 days of core school based training utilising expertise from highly qualified teaching professionals within a broad range of schools.

 Use the personal statement to convince us that you genuinely want to teach and will make a good teacher.
 Make sure that you have given us a clear indication of the subject content of your degree.
-On the basis of our consideration of your application form and the references, you may be invited to an interview.
+On the basis of our consideration of your application form, you may be invited to an interview.
 There are likely to be other applicants being interviewed alongside you in an initial group task.

-During the interview process, you will be asked to teach a 20 minute activity to a small group of children, complete a subject - related written task and to give a short presentation on “Why I want to become a teacher”.
+During the interview process, you will be asked to demonstrate a pre-planned 20 minute activity, complete a subject - related written task and to give a short presentation on “Why I want to teach”.
 The formal interview will follow.
 During this time, we observe you for your wider potential to teach.
 You have the opportunity to ask any questions that you may have and most people find it an enjoyable not threatening experience.

 You will be interviewed by the staff from the Nottinghamshire Torch SCITT.

 We will inform you of our decision as soon as possible after your interview.
-If you are offered a conditional offer, you will receive a pack of information describing the steps you should take next.
+If you are offered a conditional offer, references will obtained via the Apply process and then you will receive a pack of information describing the steps you should take next.

 Training with disabilities and other needs